jonathanstrong/fitbod-server/README.md

 # fitbod api

-*Generated Wed, 28 Jul 2021 21:31:03 +0000*
+*Generated Wed, 28 Jul 2021 21:59:15 +0000*

 ## Overview

-This repo contains code for a JSON-based api server that responds primarily to two endpoints:
+This repo contains code for a JSON-based api server that responds to the following endpoints:

+- `POST /api/v1/workouts/new`
-- `/api/v1/workouts/new`
+- `POST /api/v1/workouts/list`
-- `/api/v1/workouts/list`
+- `GET /api/v1/workouts/ping`

 Code is in Rust, using the [warp](https://github.com/seanmonstar/warp) web framework (uses tokio async runtime under the hood).